A difficult start (En ðŸ‡¬ðŸ‡§)

 and the stern…

-The boat was lying in northern Greece so our first plan was to do
+The boat was lying in northern Greece.
+Our first plan was to do

 That included cleaning and emptying everything inside…